-Commander Price understood and embraced the importance of placing the greater good above self at the early age of 18, when he committed to attend the United States Air Force Academy over other opportunities presented to him, including some from Ivy League colleges, and West Point.
+Commander Price understood and embraced the importance of placing the greater good above self at the early age of 18.
+He committed to attend the United States Air Force Academy over other opportunities presented to him, including some from Ivy League colleges, and the United States Military Academy at West Point.
 Interestingly enough, Job did not end up flying.
 Rather, he cross-commissioned into the Navy upon graduation day in 1993, with dreams of serving his country as a U.S. Navy SEAL.
-The following year in 1994, he made that dream a reality by successfully completing the grueling SEAL training program (BUDS), as a Commissioned officer in the Teams with class 193.
+The following year in 1994, he made that dream a reality by successfully completing the grueling SEAL training program (BUDS), as a commissioned officer in the SEAL Teams with class 193.
 Always seeking a challenge, and just 2 years later, when Job and a few others were approached to attend the U.S. Army Ranger School, to give subsequent feedback on how the program compared to BUDS, he gladly accepted.
 Never a quitter, Job met that challenge head on, and received his Ranger Tab with class 10-97.

 From that point on, this hero was known to either volunteer for or accept the most difficult of assignments beginning with SEAL Teams TWO and FOUR, in Panama, and Bosnia, to Unit 10, in Rota, Spain, USSOCOM in Tampa, Florida, 5th Fleet in Bahrain, and JSOC in Fort Bragg, North Carolina.
 His success in leading is evidenced by the numerous medals and impressive commendations he was awarded throughout his career, including four Bronze Stars.
 Commander Price’s senior evaluations often reflected his unique ability to ‘excel under pressure.’
 He was also known for his incredible sense of humor and wit.
 Co-workers often commented how he was able to lighten the mood and tone of some very intense moments throughout his 12 deployments by being able to making them laugh.
 His roommate from the academy shared one of his favorite funny comments when he called Job after 911 to ask how he was, with Job replying, “All I know is that I’m going to Afghanistan to fight this evil if I have to take a pogo stick to get there!”